 Locations:

 A visual acuity test is a common part of your regular eye exam.
-It’s a quick, easy way for your eye care specialist to check your vision and note any changes.
+It’s a quick, easy way for your eye care specialist to check your vision.
+It’s the first step in diagnosing common refractive errors.
 You might need glasses or contacts, or your provider might adjust your prescription if you already wear corrective lenses.

-A visual acuity test is a test that checks your vision.
-Your “visual acuity” is the medical term for how well you can see.
+A visual acuity test checks your vision.
+Visual acuity is the medical term for your eyesight and how well you can see.
+You’ve had a visual acuity test if you’ve ever looked at a wall chart of letters or symbols during an eye exam.

 Advertisement